andreadev-it/stacking-contexts-inspector/README.md

 When you install this extension, a new sidebar will be added to the right of the elements panel, where you can also find the "Styles", "Computed", "Layout" and other sidebars.
 It might not be immediatly visible, in that case you can make the sidebar larger to show all options, or click on the "»" button in the top-right to show all the hidden sidebars names.

 ![Screenshot of the Stacking Contexts sidebar in the elements panel](docs/sidebar-screenshot.png)

+In the first option bar, you can see a button with a "refresh" icon (on the right of "Node details").
+Press that button whenever there are some changes in the page that could impact the stacking contexts.

 The sidebar is divided into multiple sections: